 - Have your high school submit your official transcript.

-- Ask your high school to submit a letter to the Admissions Office at Michigan Tech stating your eligibility to participate in dual enrollment.
+- Ask your high school to submit a letter on official letterhead to the Admissions Office at Michigan Tech stating your eligibility to participate in dual enrollment.
 The letter must list the information (course name and time) for the course(s) you plan to take and the portion of the tuition bill the high school will cover.

 - A bill showing the balance you owe will be mailed to your address and emailed to your Michigan Tech email account.
 You are responsible for paying the balance of your tuition bill by the due date.